 Who doesn’t love a long weekend?
 It’s a good chance for anyone to recharge for the coming grind.
-With All Saints Day (November 1) and All Souls Day (November 2) approaching, you may be deciding among countless ways to spend a break.
-Make sure to make the most of your four-day vacay — do something different and spend a quick overseas weekend getaway.
+With holidays like Independence Day (12 June) approaching, you may be deciding among countless ways to spend a break.
+Make sure to make the most of your three- or four-day vacay — do something different and head over to these quick destinations abroad.

-Also read: Top 20 Beach Getaway Destinations in the Philippines
+Also read: 10 Long Weekends in the Philippines in 2023

 1. Taipei, Taiwan

-You don’t need any extensive planning for a four-day getaway in this city.
-Recently becoming visa-free, Taiwan has turned into a popular spot for Pinoys to travel to.
+You don’t need any extensive planning for a long weekend getaway in this city.
+Visa-free from 29 Sep 2022 to 31 Jul 2023, Taiwan has turned into one of the most popular quick destinations for Pinoys to travel to.
 Thus, its bustling and vibrant capital, Taipei, is definitely the place to go this long weekend if you’re looking to refresh your spirit with foreign sights.
-Some popular spots to visit here are the Taipei 101, the National Chiang Kai-shek Memorial Hall, the National Theater and Concert Hall, and the Shilin Night Market.
+Some popular spots to visit here are Taipei 101, the National Chiang Kai-shek Memorial Hall, the National Theater and Concert Hall, and the Shilin Night Market.

 2. Negeri Sembilan, Malaysia

 Phuket is an island wonder.
-Come night time, you’ll find yourself in the middle of one of the hottest parties in Thailand.
+Come nighttime, you’ll find yourself in the middle of one of the hottest parties in Thailand.
 Not much into the booze or loud music?
 No worries — Phuket has a variety of activities and attractions you can enjoy.
 Walk along the stunning white beaches, or swim or snorkel in the pristine blue waters.
 Or, you can also witness beautiful cultural shows at Phuket FantaSea.
-While you’re there, don’t miss the Big Buddha Phuket or the bBuddhisttemples in Wat Chalong.
+While you’re there, don’t miss the Big Buddha Phuket or the Buddhist temples in Wat Chalong.